 Another problem is that not all video sites can do reverse video searches well.
 Google, Invid, and other tools can look through videos, but many popular apps, like TikTok, Snapchat, or even Instagram, need better reverse search features.

-The tools can’t find and track videos as easily on these sites because they need metadata or use their algorithms.
-This means that movies posted on these sites might be challenging to find or check using normal methods for reverse video searches.
-Because of this, users may need to use other methods or sites to finish their search.
+The tools can’t find and track videos as easily on these sites because they require metadata or utilize their own algorithms.
+This means that movies posted on these sites may be challenging to find or verify using standard methods for reverse video searches.
+As a result, users may need to use alternative methods or sites to fulfill their search needs.

 Future Trends in Reverse Video Search